pkubik/paw-viewer/README.md

 ### Scalar widgets

 Some scalars, like `exposure` and `gamma` are controlled by Blender-like scalar widget.
-Click and drag the label up-right/left-down to increase/decrease the value.
+Click with left mouse button and drag the label up-right/left-down to increase/decrease the value.
+Click with right mouse button to reset the scalar to its initial value.

 ## Notes